mgeeky/ThreadStackSpoofer/README.md

 ![spoofed](images/spoofed2.png)

 Above we can see that the last frame on our call stack is our `MySleep` callback.
-One can wonder if that immediately brings opportunities for IOCs hunting for threads having call stacks not unwinding into following two commonly expected thread entry points within system libraries:
+One can wonder does it immediately brings opportunities new IOCs?
+Hunting rules can look for threads having call stacks not unwinding into following expected thread entry points located within system libraries:

 ```
 kernel32!BaseThreadInitThunk+0x14
 ntdll!RtlUserThreadStart+0x21
 ```

-However the call stack of spoofed thread may look rather at first, a brief examination of my system shown, that there are other threads having call stacks not unwinding to the above handlers as well:
+However the call stack of the spoofed thread may look rather odd at first, a brief examination of my system shown, that there are other threads not unwinding to the above entry points as well:

 ![legit call stack](images/legit-call-stack.png)